-The Immigration Law Education and Advocacy Project (ILEAP) is a sub-department of the Immigration Department at Catholic Social Services, and was founded in 1996.
+The Immigration Law Education and Advocacy Project (ILEAP) is a sub-department of the Immigration Department at Catholic Charities, and was founded in 1996.

 ILEAP’s mission is to provide low-cost, high-quality immigration-related legal services and educate communities in Southeastern Massachusetts concerning immigration law and policies.

 We provide free and low-cost legal services for low-income refugees and immigrants in the Diocese.
 Types of cases we specialize in include applications for permanent residency (green cards) through family members, political asylum, Temporary Protected Status, Deferred Action for Childhood Arrivals (DACA or Dreamers), defense from deportation, citizenship and naturalization, and Special Immigrant Juvenile Status for children who were abused or neglected by one or both of their parents.
 We help our clients submit their applications and documents, and also go with them to court and government interviews.